n0tic/ApexLegendsSystem/README.md

 - Players start with no armor or helmet.
 Only 100 HP.
 - Players can equip gear and use items.
 - Players stats will be affected by the items and gear.
-  - White grade armor would grant 2 bars and a blue grade armor would grant 3 bars of shields.
+  - White armor = 2 bars, blue armor = 3 bars, purple & gold armor = 4 bars of shields.
     - Each bar is 25 armor.
 Gold grade armor has a bonus stats and increase the usage speed of items by 25%.
 - If a player gets shot and has no armor the damage be directly to the health.
 - If a player gets shot and has armor the damage would be taken directly from the shield.